-Students may track the status of their letters of recommendation via the online application system.
+Students may track the status of their letters of recommendation and transcripts via the online application system.

 Due to the overwhelming number of applications, we are unable to respond personally to questions regarding your application status.
 You will be notified by email on or about May 1 if your application is still under consideration for the Summer Undergraduate Research Program.